exaspace/async-log4j-jdbc/README.md

 # Asynchronous database logging (Log4J version).

-Log easily, resiliently and robustly to a central database via JDBC.
+Send application logs easily and resiliently to a database via JDBC.

-No coding needed, just update your Log4J configuration file.
+No code changes needed: just update your Log4J configuration file.

+* **Logging is done asynchronously so that your application threads don't block trying to do any I/O**.

+* **If your log database becomes slow or even totally unavailable, your application is not impacted and continues to log as normal.**

-Why log to an RDBMS?
+Why might you send your log messages to a database?

-* collect log messages easily from multiple JVMs in realtime in a central location
+* collect logs easily from multiple JVMs in realtime in a central location
 * use any database that provides a JDBC driver
 * store log messages with standard Log4J pattern meta data (e.g. timestamp, priority, source file line number, etc.)
 * search your app logs in realtime with a proper query language - SQL